Donald G. Padilla Community Excellence Award

 Created in 1996 to honor the late public relations pioneer Donald G. Padilla, the award recognizes an individual who has demonstrated outstanding leadership and contributions to the profession of public relations, has contributed to the mission of PRSA and has volunteered their time and talents toward making our community better.

 During his long career, Padilla devoted himself to helping civic, educational, human services and arts organizations communicate more effectively with their publics.
 And he was equally diligent in teaching the clients of his firm to see the many benefits of community stewardship.
 In 1986, Padilla received PRSA National’s highest honor for public service, the Paul M. Lund Award.
 He is the first Minnesota chapter member ever to receive this award.

 Along with the award, Minnesota PRSA contributes $500 to a charitable organization of the recipient’s choice.
 Padilla donates another $500 to the same organization.

-The nominee must demonstrate how they have served organizations through his/her professional achievements, experience and reputation in the profession and broadened its vision through his/her contributions.
+The nominee must demonstrate how they have served organizations through their professional achievements, experience and reputation in the profession and broadened its vision through their contributions.
 How the nominee’s volunteer activities have brought about positive social, economic, political or professional action must also be documented.

-The nominee must also demonstrate how his/her efforts have contributed to the mission of PRSA, and their accomplishments must showcase solid and effective public relations principles and practices.
+The nominee must also demonstrate how their efforts have contributed to the mission of PRSA, and their accomplishments must showcase solid and effective public relations principles and practices.

 List the nominee’s relevant awards and honors.